GreptimeTeam/docs/user-guide/concepts.md

 Each partition of distributed table is called a region.
 A region may contain a sequence of continuous data, depending on the partition algorithm.
 Region information is managed by Meta.
-It's completely transparent to query users.
+It's completely transparent to users who send the query.

 ### Data Types

-Data in GreptimeDB is strongly typed, in order to maximum its efficiency and performance.
-Auto-schema provides some flexibility when creating a table, but once the table is created, a column of data must share common data type.
+Data in GreptimeDB is strongly typed.
+Auto-schema feature provides some flexibility when creating a table.
+Once the table is created, data of the same column must share common data type.

-Current provided data type includes:
+Currently, we have these data types built-in:

 - Boolean
 - Integers (8-bit, 16-bit, 32-bit and 64-bit)